There are two steps to screening:

 What’s involved in a Screening Visit

-Screening is a crucial step in the clinical trial process to maintain the integrity of the trial and the safety of all participants.
-This is undertaken at NZCR’s screening facilities and usually takes between 1-3 hours depending on the trial.
+To ensure trial integrity and the safety of all participants, a screening process is undertaken before participants are accepted onto a trial.
+This takes place at one of NZCR’s 4 screening facilities and usually takes between 1-3 hours depending on the trial.

 Informed Consent: